 Yes, CMA is a great complement to ACCA.
 Many professionals pursue CMA to build on the technical accounting skills gained from ACCA by adding strategic management expertise.

-What are the key differences between ACCA and CMA?
+What is the difference between ACCA and CMA?

-ACCA focuses on accounting standards, auditing, and compliance, while CMA emphasizes strategic financial management, budgeting, and performance analysis.
+ACCA focuses on accounting standards and compliance, while CMA emphasizes strategic financial management, budgeting, and performance analysis.

 How long does it take to complete both ACCA and CMA?

-ACCA takes 2-3 years to complete, while CMA can be completed in 6-12 months.
+ACCA takes 2-3 years, while CMA can be completed in 6-12 months.
 The total time will depend on how quickly candidates clear their exams and meet the practical experience requirements.

 What types of jobs can I get with both ACCA and CMA?